fasiha/ebisu-java/README.md

 > Statistics professor note: the algorithm treats recall probability at time `t` to be a [Beta](https://en.wikipedia.org/wiki/Beta_distribution)-distributed random variable with parameters `α` and `β`.
 See the document accompanying the [Ebisu Python](https://fasiha.github.io/ebisu/) implementation for all the mathematical derivations.

-There are three constructors for the `EbisuModel` class, which allow you to set one, two, or all three parameters but, caveat!, their orders are a little different:
+There are three constructors for the `EbisuModel` class, which allow you to set one, two, or all three parameters:
 ```java
 double halflife = 0.25;
 EbisuInterface model1 = new EbisuModel(halflife); // α=4, β=4, t=0.25